-Every month, Kafakdesk explores Central Europe’s rich folk and pop cultures to present some of the region’s most popular tunes and beats… that you might never have heard of.
-This month, we go back to Poland and the 1970s with Maryla Rodowicz‘s smash hit, Małgośka.
+Every month, Kafkadesk explores Central Europe’s rich folk and pop cultures to present some of the region’s most popular tunes and beats… that you might never have heard of.
+This month, we go back to Poland and the 1970s with the smash hit of Maryla Rodowicz, Małgośka.

 “I decided that I will never die,” she says.
 Well we certainly hope she won’t.
 So without further ado…